shxdow/shxdow.github.io/_posts/2017-07-04-wirenet-analysis.md

 2	lea     edi, [esp+10Ch+var_E4]
 3	lea     esi, [esp+10Ch+v
 ```
-At this point, we found the system keyboard device, opened a handle and did something else lol
+At this point, we found the system keyboard device and opened a handle to it.
 All is set and the malware can start logging keystrokes

 ```assembly